 In practice, the process is rarely performed in such a sequential manner; it is actually an iterative process, as described in the following paragraphs.

 At the outset of a prototyping endeavor, you want to understand the challenge you are dealing with.

 So you start prototyping the challenge using sketches and diagrams in order to gain a better understanding – this often leads you back to explore step; you will often need to check in with the problem owner (in this case our CEO) and other stakeholders to clarify what they want you to achieve.

 You will iterate back and forth between “Exploring” and “Prototyping” until you really understand what the challenge is about and have ensured that you and your stakeholders are on the same page about this.

 It was Albert Einstein who said that if he had one hour to save the planet, he would spend 59 minutes trying to understand the problem and only one minute on finding the solution – that fits my experience very well: often, once you have really understood the problem, the solution becomes obvious.

 During these initial steps, you need to clarify what your objectives are and to define the requirements and constraints that limit potential solutions.
-Frequently you will come up with more objectives and requirements than you can handle given your time and budget – so be clear about what is in your scope and what isn’t.
+Frequently you will come up with more objectives and requirements than you can handle given your time and budget – so be clear about what is in your scope and what is not.

 Once you have understood the problem, you need to come up with a solution.

 Mostly, during the exploration phase, you have already come up with some good ideas of what a solution could look like.
 Now is the time to look at these ideas in more detail – prototype them using models and simulations and experiment with them.
-Make sure your solutions cover all your objectives and don’t have any undesired side effects.
+Make sure your solutions cover all your objectives and do not have any undesired side effects.
 Understand the opportunities and risks associated with the solutions.